Spring Garden Revival

 Pollinator Protection & Native Plant Habitat Creation in Easton

-Protecting pollinators is a municipal and ecological priority in Easton.
-Gardens should include native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to support diverse pollinator species.
-Avoid pesticide applications during bloom periods and do not use neonicotinoids.
-Create habitats with a range of bloom times and include larval host plants; avoid double-petal cultivars, which offer less pollen.
-Collaborate with the Massachusetts Audubon Society and local pollinator initiatives to enhance habitat connectivity and biodiversity.
+Protecting pollinators is a cornerstone of sustainable gardening in Easton.
+Prioritize native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to provide nectar and larval resources.
+Design gardens for continuous bloom from spring through fall, and avoid double-petal cultivars that offer less pollen.
+Refrain from pesticide use during bloom periods, and never use neonicotinoids.
+Collaborate with organizations like Massachusetts Audubon Society and participate in local pollinator initiatives to enhance habitat connectivity and biodiversity.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Easton